 My artwork is based on repetition and is inspired by pattern and shape found in nature.
 I feel compelled to work in multiples, which I use to mimic life, growth and regeneration.
 The processes involved in making my work are as important if not more important sometimes than the finished product.

-I focus a lot of my attention on environmental issues and use my art practice as a platform to reflect my concerns of our consumption and environmental responsibility.
+I focus most of my attention on environmental issues and use my art practice as a platform to reflect my concerns of our consumption and environmental responsibility.
 I often recycle discarded materials to produce a response.

 Click on the images to find out more

 I graduated from Wirral Metropolitan College with a first class BA honours degree in fine art in 2009 and I continued to develop my practice at the same institute on the fellowship program for a further year.
 Since then I've been working independently between my home studio and my space at Alternator studios in The Old Bakery, Birkenhead.
 I exhibit regionally, nationally and internationally.
 Within my art practice I work on community based projects & run workshops.
 If you would like to ask any questions please refer to the contact page.

 I am at moon camp on Saturday 5th October in Thurstaton making paper rockets!